js1710/LPS_fingerprints_paper/membrane_analysis/README.md

 ```
 python enrichment_map.py -h
 ```
-This script's input is the output of either the `gmx density` command or the density script written by M.Castillo et.al (http://perso.ibcp.fr/luca.monticelli/tools/index.html).
+This script's input is the output of either the `gmx densmap` command or the density script written by M.Castillo et.al (http://perso.ibcp.fr/luca.monticelli/tools/index.html).

 ## Enrichment Index
 A description of the options available can be found using the following